olzcodes/odin-recipes/README.md

 - user accounts
 - add, edit, delete recipes
 - option to tag recipes
+- option to toggle between metric and imperial units for ingredient amounts
 - auto-scale ingredient amounts (up or down)
 - option to sort and categorise ingredients list
 - estimate nutrition facts for each recipe (using API)